 Two members of Congress have requested that Feinberg extend the deadline, but he says there will be absolutely no exceptions.

 Feinberg anticipates payments will be processed as quickly as 60-120 days after a claim is deemed eligible.

 If you or someone you love was hurt because of a defective vehicle part, you could be entitled to compensation for the harm that you suffered.

 Contact Greg Monforton & Partners today.
-Our legal team is ready to fight for your rights.
+An injury lawyer in Windsor from our law firm is ready to fight for your rights.